-\subsection{Deep Learning-Based Super-Resolution Methods for Natural Images}
+\subsection{Deep learning-based super-resolution methods for natural images}

-Image super-resolution is the process of recovering an HR image from an LR image or an LR image sequence, which is a classical low-level computer vision task with a wide range of applications.
-Neural network technology can achieve accurate mapping from low-resolution images to high-resolution images due to its powerful fitting ability and thus has become the mainstream approach in current SR studies.
-A lot of deep CNN-based methods have been proposed for natural image SR, such as SRCNN \cite{dong2014learning}, EDSR\cite{lim2017enhanced}, RDN\cite{zhang2018residual}, and RCAN\cite{zhang2018image}.
-To further improve the performance of SR, some methods use residual modules\cite{cavigelli2017cas,kim2016accurate}, densely connected modules\cite{wang2018esrgan,zhang2020residual}, and other blocks\cite{chen2016trainable,deng2021deep} for the design of the CNNs.
-Subsequently, a series of attention-based SR methods have emerged, such as Channel Attention\cite{niu2020single,zhang2018image}, Self-Attention (IPT \cite{chen2021pre} and SwinIR\cite{liang2021swinir}, HAT\cite{chen2023activating}), and non-local attention\cite{liu2018non,mei2021image}.
-However, these methods can only be trained and tested at a fixed integer magnification factor and the networks need to be retrained for new magnification factors.
+Single-image super-resolution (SISR) refers to recovering an HR image from an LR image or an LR image sequence, which is a classical low-level computer vision task with a wide range of applications.
+Deep neural networks can achieve accurate mapping from LR images to HR images due to their powerful fitting ability.
+Thus, they have become the mainstream approach in current SR studies.
+Numerous methods based on convolutional neural networks (CNNs) have been proposed for natural image SR, including SRCNN \cite{dong2014learning}, EDSR \cite{lim2017enhanced}, RDN \cite{zhang2018residual}, and RCAN \cite{zhang2018image}.
+To further improve the performance of SR, some methods utilized residual modules \cite{cavigelli2017cas,kim2016accurate}, densely connected modules \cite{wang2018esrgan,zhang2020residual}, and other blocks \cite{chen2016trainable,deng2021deep} for the design of the CNNs.
+Subsequently, a series of attention-based SR methods have emerged, such as channel attention \cite{niu2020single,zhang2018image}, self-attention (IPT \cite{chen2021pre}, SwinIR \cite{liang2021swinir}, HAT \cite{chen2023activating}), and non-local attention \cite{liu2018non,mei2021image}.
+However, these methods can only be trained and tested at a fixed integer scale, and the networks need to be retrained for new scaling factors.